What is Amendment 4?

 Applicants may register to vote:

-- Online at RegistertoVoteFlorida.gov (requires a Florida DL or ID card and the last four digits of your Social Security Number)
+- Online at RegistertoVoteFlorida.gov (requires a Florida DL or ID card and the last four digits of your SSN)

 - At the Marion County Supervisor of Elections office: 981 NE 16th Street, Ocala, FL 34470

-- At a voter registration agency (such as a Tax Collector’s Office or Public Library)
+- At any voter registration agency (such as a Tax Collector’s Office or Public Library)

 After an applicant applies to register to vote, what happens next?

 Within a few weeks of registering, the applicant should receive a Voter Information Card in the mail.
-If not received, please contact the Supervisor of Elections office to verify your address.
-Once registered, it is the responsibility of voters to keep registration up to date.
-Voters can update their information anytime by completing and submitting a Florida Voter Registration Application online at VoteMarion.com, by mail, or in person.
+Once registered, it is the voter’s responsibility to keep their registration up to date.
+Voters can update their information anytime by completing and submitting a Florida Voter Registration Application.